-As a professional SAT and ACT tutor, I have been asked this question quite a bit, and in this two-part article, I’d like to share my perspective on some key differences between the two, which may convince you that either the ACT or the SAT is an easier test.
+As a professional SAT and ACT tutor, I have been asked this question quite a bit, and in part 1 of this two-part article (Part 2 is here), I’d like to share my perspective on some key differences between the two, which may convince you that either the ACT or the SAT is an easier test.

 Sadly, before I go in-depth into my reasoning, my basic argument is Part I: No, it’s not, and Part II: It wouldn’t even matter if it was.